Ingham Regional Special Response Team

 Ingham Regional Crash Investigation Team

 The Ingham Regional Crash Investigation Team is a group of officers who are trained to investigate and reconstruct traffic crashes.
 The team consists of officers from MSU Police Department, East Lansing Police Department, Lansing Police Department, Lansing Township Police Department, Meridian Township Police Department, Ingham County Sheriff’s Office and the Michigan State Police.
-The MSU Police Department currently has eight officers serving on this unit.
+The MSU Police Department currently has seven officers serving on this unit.
 The team works together in groups of four or more officers to investigate crashes.
 Specialized tools are utilized that drastically reduce the amount of time it takes to investigate a crash scene.

 Members of the team are trained on a 3D scanner that is used to forensically map out crash scenes.
 The team also utilizes the FARO X330 to provide a high-resolution depiction of a crash scene and to assist in capturing roadway markings and evidence.